Emergency icon Important Updates

 Dr. Owings performs a hernia procedure at Cleveland Clinic Tradition Hospital.
 (Courtesy: Cleveland Clinic)

-“At Cleveland Clinic Florida, we have built a multidisciplinary, multifaceted hernia program to take care of these complex conditions,” he says.
+“At Cleveland Clinic in Florida, we have built a multidisciplinary, multifaceted hernia program to take care of these complex conditions,” he says.

 While Dr. Owings and his team planned the surgery, John was encouraged to lose weight.